hriScaleDatabase/ScaleDatabase_temp/02_guideline.md

 5. *Does the test sample size meet the 10:1 minimum criteria?*
 The reader should ensure that sample sizes for scale development studies follow the 10:1 (people to initial number of items) rule, though more participants is considered a positive feature.
 This rule pertains to the initial set of items, not the final version of the scale.

-6. *Did the scale developers perform an ECA, PCA, Rasch analysis, or similar test to determine the item to factor relationship?*
+6. *Did the scale developers perform an Exploratory Factor Analysis (EFA), Principal Components Analysis (PCA), Rasch analysis, or similar test to determine the item to factor relationship?*
 The reader should determine whether the scale developers reported using at least one scale development method (such as EFA, PCA, or Rasch) in their paper.

-7. *Did the scale developers describe how their determined the number of factors?*
+7. *Did the scale developers describe how they determined the number of factors?*
 The reader should verify that the scale developers reported how they determined or verified the number of factors that exist within the construct.

-8. *Did the scale developers provide factor loadings (EFA/CFA) or item fits (Rasch) of all items?*
+8. *Did the scale developers provide factor loadings (EFA or PCA) or item fits (Rasch) of all items?*
 The reader should look for quantitative values that indicate how the items in the scale relate to the construct of interest.
-These values can be in the form of factor loadings (if the scale development process used an EFA or CFA), communalities, or in the form of infit/outfit values (if used Rasch analysis).
+These values can be in the form of factor loadings (if the scale development process used an EFA or PCA), communalities, or in the form of infit/outfit values (if used Rasch analysis).

 9. *Is there a description of the item removal process (e.g., using infit/outfit, factor loading minimum values, or cross-loading values)?*
 The reader should determine whether items were removed from the final version of the scale.
 If items were removed, the reason (e.g., lack of fit or redundancy) should be explicitly mentioned; quantitative criteria should also be reported when possible.